 Because we can’t.

-See, once upon a time, about 15 years ago….
+See, there was this moment I can’t get over.
 God started shaking and moving in and around us in unmistakable ways.
 All that “God-stuff” I’d been decorating my life with started getting real personal and personally REAL.
 My static and flat, flannel-board understanding of God sprang to life in my soul, sharpening into full-color 3D.

 And I heard Him call.